HomeFAQ

 clear search

 We’re committed to making Contiki safe and welcoming for everyone.
 That includes gender-diverse guests.
-Our entire team – from reservations to Trip Managers – are taught about gender diversity, and are always here to discuss concerns or answer questions.
+Our entire team – from reservations to Trip Managers – are taught about gender diversity and are always here to discuss concerns or answer questions.
 Please give us a call before your trip so we can work together to create a safe, welcoming and incredible travel experience for you.

 We’re a community of young people who want to travel the world.
 If you’re part of the trans community or are in the process of transitioning, get in touch with us before the trip so we can address any concerns you have.
-We mainly want to ensure our team is educated on your preferred pronouns and gender identity before you join us on trip.
+We mainly want to ensure our team is educated on your preferred pronouns and gender identity before you join us on your trip.

 Got any specific medication or medical requirements?
 Let us know before you go!

-Every year we conduct diversity and inclusion training so our team are prepared to deliver a welcoming environment to all travellers.
+Every year we conduct diversity and inclusion training so our team is prepared to deliver a welcoming environment to all travellers.
 The training includes specifics about gender, gender identity and the challenges that gender-diverse people face when travelling.

 We’re committed to serving the LGBTQIA+ community and creating an inclusive environment throughout all of Contiki, this extends from your on-trip experience, to our call centres and our content.
 Many of our team are part of the queer community and we’re proud to offer an inclusive working, as well as travelling environment.

-Contiki trips are representative of the entire community we serve – young people from all around the world. we have plenty of travellers from the LGBTQIA+ community.The social travel experience we provide means our travellers rarely feel like outsiders.
+Contiki trips are representative of the entire community we serve – young people from all around the world.
+We have plenty of travellers from the LGBTQIA+ community.
+The social travel experience we provide means our travellers rarely feel like outsiders.
 The group dynamic is so important.
-It’s what makes our our experiences unique, and our teams on the road work hard on this.
+It’s what makes our experiences unique, and our teams on the road work hard on this.

 https://www.contiki.com/six-two/lgbtq-travel-tips